 “One year, I must have been 12, the choir of the music school performed at the annual recital, and I had been given a solo!
 Of course my mother did not have time to attend the performance, and I had to get myself to the theater (which was a short walk away).
 The performance went great, and my solo was a huge success.
-So much so that I was mentioned by name in the local paper and the photo that adorned the article (on the front page no less) was one of me in the spotlight singing my solo.
+So much so that I was mentioned by name in the local paper and the photo that adorned the article was one of me in the spotlight singing my solo.
 I was very proud of course, but my mother’s only response was: “I cannot believe you wore that outfit, if I had known I would not have let you out of the house!”

 “I saw a video of my 7th birthday party.
 My mother sent one of my sisters to the kitchen to cut the birthday cake.
 She will have been 11 then.
 Also worth mentioning is that she was in the process of transitioning to a special ed school, which I am sure will have caused emotional turmoil for her.
 When my sister brings the cake into the living room, my mother comments: All these pieces are different sizes, can you not do fractions or something!?
 You can see the impact of those words on my sister’s face”.